rickstaa/windows-terminal-settings/README.md

 # windows-terminal-settings profiles.json file backup

-A backup repository I created to be able share my windows-terminal setup across machines while keeping track of any changes I made.
+A backup repository I created to be able to share my windows-terminal setup across machines while keeping track of any changes I made.

 ## Installation